motech/motech/docs/source/development/patch.rst

 Configuring Your Git Client to Use Gerrit
 =========================================

-Follow these steps once for each MOTECH code repository that you clone.
+Follow these steps once for each :doc:`MOTECH code repository <repositories>` that you clone.

 1. Get source code